notes from waaay underground, Sept 2012

 This is a one-off filmed story that was hosted by God Is In The TV zine.
 Watch it, it’s unusual (and very, very cheap).

 Started on recording the 2nd album.
 Apart from the vocals being tentative – and therefore weak – it was a pretty productive session.
 Once I’ve got all the basic guitar tracks down I can re-record the singing, then start fleshing out the songs; meddle with them till they’re unrecognizable, even.
 They’re all very new, haven’t been aired live (hence the uncertainty), so I’m not tied to them emotionally; if it feels right, they could be stripped down again, completely re-structured, lose the guitar… Well, it’s a possibility.

 Good to be back in London – knowing I could leave – and good to catch up with friends, to be doing music.

 So – a rich harvest indeed.
 The projected new album doesn’t even have a title, and there’s a lot of work still to do.
 The timing may seem a little odd, given that album #1 hasn’t yet been released; but it’s also satisfying to remind myself what all this is an aid of, namely music and all that shit.
 (Yeah… I’m not just stroking my own bloated ego here, it’s about laying a pure and pristine offering on the altar of the muse… right?)

 It’s not a mess of cardboard, tin foil and spray-on lube, it’s an installation.

 Been finishing up the artwork for the album.
 It looks like the above-mentioned gaudy nightmare, or maybe the sickest box of chocolates you ever saw.
 For a glossy effect – a dewy sheen, even – I sprayed the assembled layers with what I thought was tanning lotion.
-I’m told it’s actually an “instant glisten” oil, ie. something people spray on themselves to look all sleek and sweaty.
-How apt.
+I’m told it’s actually an “instant glisten” oil, ie. something people spray on themselves to look all sleek.

 Here are some samples of the work in progress: